GitHubDragonFly/GitHubDragonFly.github.io/README.md

 The description below is a bit lengthy but should provide pertinent information.

-Pictures or intro video might not reflect the current looks of any GUI.
+Pictures and/or intro video might not reflect the current looks of any GUI.

 This website is designed to serve as a hub with links to:
   - My repositories